What Is the Delaware Charity Challenge?

 What is the Delaware Charity Challenge?

-Delaware Charity Challenge is a centralized fundraising and athletic competition designed to give participating charities and teams the ability to access all the benefits of participating in a fundraising event, such as a 5K, without incurring the same overhead costs and logistical nightmares commonly associated with putting such an event together internally.
+The Delaware Charity Challenge is a series of fundraising and athletic competition designed to give organizations, families, and individuals a fun way to raise money and awareness for their favorite causes.
+By centralizing the fundraising and athletic competition, we give participating charities and teams the ability to access all the benefits of participating in a special fundraising event, such as a 5K, without incurring the same overhead costs and logistical nightmares commonly associated with putting such an event, particularly with respect to internal resources and time.
 The result is that participating teams (and nonprofits) can concentrate their fundraising efforts in a fun and compelling way.
-Delaware Charity Challenge is an effort by Innovincent and others to make traditional, individually-focused fundraising events, like a 5K, more team-based, efficient, cost-effective, and fun for everyone involved.
+Delaware Charity Challenge is an effort by Spur Impact Association and others to make traditional, individually-focused fundraising events, like a 5K, more team-based, efficient, cost-effective, and fun for everyone involved.